• Skip to primary navigation

 Garlic Sauce Ingredients

-In a skillet on medium heat, add olive oil, garlic, and shallot.
+In a skillet on medium-low heat, add olive oil and shallot.
 Cook for about 5 minutes until the shallot is soft.
-Then add the wine, parsley, basil, and thyme.
-Cook this until the wine has reduced by about ½, which takes about 10 minutes.
+Once the shallot has softened, add the minced garlic and stir for 20 to 30 seconds until you smell the garlic flavor.

 Garlic sauce with reduced wine in a skillet.